N3L-s0n/factory/README.md

 # Factory
-This repository hosts golden images for VMware's Workstation and Oracle's Virtualbox
+This repository hosts golden images for VMware's Workstation and Oracle's Virtualbox.

 # Images
 List of images configured